plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Grafen, A. 1989.
 The phylogenetic regression.
 Philosophical Transactions of the Royal Society of London.
 Series B, Biological Sciences 326:119-157. (first phylogenetic regression model)

-Hasegawa, M., H. Kishino, and T. Yano.
+:hibiscus: Hasegawa, M., H. Kishino, and T. Yano.
 1985.
 Dating of the human-ape splitting by a molecular clock of mitochondrial DNA.
 Journal of Molecular Evolution 21:160-174.
 (HKY85 model)

 Hastings, W. K. 1970.
 Monte Carlo sampling methods using Markov chains and their applications.
 Biometrika 57:97-109.
 (Hastings ratio)